akili-bandia/.github/profile/README.md

 ---
 ## Practice

-Akili Bandia develops artistic and speculative research projects where machine learning intersects with:
+Akili Bandia develops projects where machine learning intersects with:

 - uncertainty, risk, and navigation